elibroftw/blog.elijahlopez.ca/content/posts/ai.md

 ## AI Models

+I'm starting with the topic of benchmarks because the best way to be ahead is by using the forefront leader in AI which is only possible by reading benchmark scores.
+One day it could be OpenAI, the next Google, the next some whale named DeepSeek, and then something called Qwen.
+Truly, it's better to make informed decisions based on a heuristic than it is to blindly follow the sheep and limit yourself a single platform.

 ### Benchmarks

-In my opinion, the best benchmark is your own.
-I suggest using these benchmarks as a heuristic in determining which models you should benchmark yourself.
+In my opinion, the current state of benchmarks is very messy.
+I'm making progress on fixing it myself with blog posts such as [SimpleQA Leaderboard](/posts/ai-simpleqa-leaderboard/) however, there are a few more I would like to maintain.
+I suggest using these benchmarks as a heuristic in finding a handful of models to test yourself before going with one of them.

 #### Populist Benchmarks

+I'm naming these populist benchmarks because it's basically a popularity contest (real and synthetic) rather than a merit-based benchmark.

 - [Chatbot Arena LLM](https://lmarena.ai/?leaderboard)
 - [ArenaHard](https://github.com/lmarena/arena-hard-auto?tab=readme-ov-file#leaderboard)

-#### Agentic Benchmarks

-- Scale MultiChallenge
-- BrowseComp

 #### Knowledge Benchmarks